 But, more importantly, Final Fantasy VII works again.

-4 responses to “Laptop, resurrected.
+4 thoughts on “Laptop, resurrected.
 Productivity, still dead.”

 Cisco is a bitch.
 Somebody needs to go tourch it.
 I hates it, because it disabled my backup software and goes crazy when I dual boot.
 Oops.